-- Clean the cockpit drain rails with a hose and water to remove all debris. - Clean the hardtop leg drain holes, especially before winter storage. - Check the bilge for debris that can block the function of bilge pumps. - Test rear automatic bilge pump switch each time the boat is used, for proper operation.
-Add water to the mid bilge until the water level is high enough to activate the forward automatic bilge pump. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush cooler/storage boxes with a mild soap or a bilge cleaner and fresh water after each use to keep them clean and fresh.
+- Clean the cockpit drain rails with a hose and water to remove all debris. - Clean the hardtop leg drain holes, especially before winter storage. - Clean the bilge pump and automatic float switch strainers of any debris.
+Check the bilge for debris that can block the function of automatic switch. - Test rear automatic bilge pump switch and high water alarm float switch each time the boat is used, for proper operation.
+Activate the sensor by adding water to the bilge until the water level is high enough to activate the pump. - Flush all gravity drains with fresh water to keep them clean and free flowing. - Clean and flush the fish box and cooler/ storage boxes with a mild soap or a bilge cleaner and fresh water after each use to keep them clean and fresh. - Operate the thru-hull valves once a month and service as required.

-- Operate the thru-hull valves once a month and service as required. - Check the drain system regularly to ensure it is free flowing and hoses on the thru-hull fittings are secure and not leaking.
+Check the drain system regularly to ensure it is free flowing and hoses on the thru-hull fittings are secure and not leaking.